scram-lab/OSU-subcriticalassembly/README.md

   - **Clad Inner Radii:** 0.61875 cm
   - **Radii of the UO_2 Fuel:** 1.76125 cm
   - **Radii of Outermost Clad:** 1.92 cm
+  - **Pitch of the Fuel Rods:**: 15 cm

 ### Graphite Bricks
 - **Dimensions:**
   - **Length in x-direction:** 50 cm
   - **Height in y-direction:** 15 cm
   - **Width in z-direction:** 15 cm
+- **Brick Arrangement:**
+  This assembly is made up of 300 graphite bricks with a total dimension size of 100 cm x 100 cm by 150 cm in the y-z-x direction respectively.
+Each brick with the dimensions listed above.
 - **Fuel Arrangement:**
   Each brick features a central hole for fuel placement that is the same radii as the outermost cladding of the fuel.
-Along the z-axis of the brick, three UO_2 fuel rods are inserted.
+Along the z-axis of the brick, three UO_2 fuel rods are inserted end to end.
 The combined length of these rods is 135 cm, with an additional 15 cm gap filled by air.

 ### Concrete Reflector
 - **Dimensions:**